Let’s start with the bad news:

 They took photos of Joshie on the beach, getting a spa, and tanning himself on a sun lounger to name just a few of the activities!

-By going the extra mile and creating a loveable story for the child to enjoy, has turned the family into lifelong customers of the hotel, and has earned the chain respect across the globe.
+The unexpected effort of going the extra mile and creating a loveable story for the child to enjoy, has turned the family into lifelong customers of the hotel, and has earned the chain respect across the globe.

 Trader Joe’s is a grocery store that doesn’t deliver, but in this instance they decided to make an exception to the rule…

 There was a storm in Pennsylvania around the holidays and an 89 year old man was snowed in at his home.
 His daughter rang around grocery stores, worried that her father wouldn’t have enough food to eat during the storm.